-The Scaled Agile Framework, also known by its abbreviation SAFe, is an agile-based framework that outlines the different principles, processes and best practices that enable agile practices to be implemented on an enterprise level.
+The Scaled Agile Framework, also known by its abbreviation SAFe, is an agile-based framework.
+It outlines the different principles, processes, and best practices that enable Agile to be implemented on an enterprise level.

-The framework acts as a collective body of knowledge that includes guidance on organisational structures, roles and responsibilities, key values and principles to uphold as well as how everyday activities can be best carried out.
-It often incorporates different approaches to various agile-based methodologies and practices such as Lean, Kanban, Scrum, and DevOps.
+The framework acts as a body of knowledge including guidance on structures, roles and responsibilities, and key values and principles.
+It often incorporates different approaches to agile-based methodologies and practices such as Lean, Kanban, Scrum, and DevOps.

 The History of SAFe

-Dean Leffingwell, the author of Agile Software Requirements, created the Scaled Agile Framework in 2011 and originally named it the ‘Agile Enterprise Big Picture’.
-It was designed to fill the critical gap of translating existing agile frameworks such as Lean, Kanban and Scrum, to teams, programs and portfolios.
-Abiding closely to the philosophy of continuous improvement, the Scaled Agile Framework has gone through several iterations and currently sits at version 5.0.
+Dean Leffingwell, the author of Agile Software Requirements, created the Scaled Agile Framework in 2011.
+It was originally named the ‘Agile Enterprise Big Picture’.
+The framework filled a critical gap by translating existing agile frameworks (such as Lean, Kanban and Scrum) to teams, programs and portfolios.
+Abiding closely by the philosophy of continuous improvement, SAFe has gone through several iterations, and currently sits at version 5.0.
 You can have a look at SAFe’s catalogue of knowledge here.

 Benefits of SAFe

-SAFe is one of the most popular methodologies used by organisations today and this is mainly due to the vast array of benefits it offers organisations.
-Some key benefits include:
+Today, SAFe is one of the most popular methodologies, and this is mainly due to its vast array of benefits.
+Key benefits include:

-By shifting delivery models to incremental cycles, organisations can easily pivot when marketplace changes occur or when customer demands shift.
-With its agile-based emphasis on value, SAFe enables organisations to get value-adding products and services out to customers faster and secure customer-based value.
+By shifting delivery models to incremental cycles, organisations easily pivot when marketplace changes occur, or when customer demands shift.
+With an agile-based emphasis on value, SAFe lets organisations get value-adding products and services out to customers faster.

 SAFe actively embeds customer feedback into its processes.
-When paired with the iterative and incremental delivery model, this allows teams to easily respond to and validate each iteration of their product or service.
+It pairs with the iterative and incremental delivery model to help teams respond to and validate each iteration of their product or service.

-With its people-centric focus, SAFe enables organisations to make measurable improvements in their productivity by encouraging teams to eliminate unnecessary work, identify potential bottlenecks and continuously improve their processes to ensure they are able to work in the way that suits their team best.
+With its people-centric focus, SAFe enables organisations to make measurable improvements in their productivity.
+It encourages teams to eliminate unnecessary work, identify potential bottlenecks, and continuously improve their processes.

 An engaged team is a more productive team.
-When teams feel like they have autonomy over their projects and are actively a part of key decision-making processes, they are more likely to be motivated and invested in the success of the project itself.
-This critically minimises the chances for burnout and increases employee satisfaction.
+When teams have autonomy over their projects and are active decision-makers, they are more likely to be invested in their success.
+This reduces burnout and increases employee satisfaction.

 SAFe strengths and weaknesses

-No methodology can be a one-size-fits-all silver bullet.
-Every methodology has its strengths and flaws that can vary depending on the organisation and its context.
-Here are some key strengths and weaknesses of the SAFe approach.
+No methodology can be a silver bullet.
+Each has its strengths and flaws that can vary depending on the organisation and its context.
+Here are some key strengths and weaknesses of the SAFe approach:

 - Facilitates better collaboration between cross-functional teams.